Share this story!

-The expectations of this technology have long been high and a number of major pilot projects have been carried out in Malmö and Stockholm, Sweden.
+The expectations of this technology have long been high, and several major pilot projects have been carried out in Malmö and Stockholm, Sweden.

-The idea of this new type of electricity grid is to balance the use and production of the new renewable electricity, locally and centrally, in an efficient and intelligent way through smart technology.
-For example, you can make sure that the hot water heater is switched on automatically when there is a good supply of cheap renewable electricity and that it is switched off when the electricity price rises.
+This new type of electricity grid aims to balance the use and production of the new renewable electricity, locally and centrally, efficiently and intelligently, through smart technology.
+For example, you can make sure that the water heater is switched on automatically when there is a good supply of cheap renewable electricity and switched off when the electricity price rises.
 In parallel, new services and solutions are being developed for energy users that make the system more flexible.

-The exponential technology development and digitalisation combined with the variable renewable energy are now driving the development of the smart grid.
+The exponential technology development and digitalization combined with the variable renewable energy are now driving smart grid development.
 Basically, smart electricity grids are about creating well-functioning electricity systems for a modern society.
-With a large proportion of renewable electricity, we need an electricity grid by which it is possible to vary and balance the use.
+With a large proportion of renewable electricity, we need an electricity grid that can vary and balance the use.
 The electrification of vehicles is increasingly demanding on other systems.
 Rapidly falling battery prices make it increasingly possible to store energy, but there is no contradiction between future smart electricity grids and large-scale energy storage.
 On the contrary, the two methods complement each other.

 Central to the smart grid is the ability to control and troubleshoot them using sensors.
 Today, it is difficult to see and troubleshoot when there is a power outage far down in the system, but pilot projects are already being developed around self-healing networks.
-In these projects the electricity grid is divided into zones.
-If there is a section that has an interruption, it can be isolated while the electricity supply continues to work on the other grid.
+In these projects, the electricity grid is divided into zones.
+If a section has an interruption, it can be isolated while the electricity supply continues to work on the other grid.

 In short, the differences between a traditional and a smart electricity grid look like this:

 - Production: Transition from a few large producers to many small producers.

 - Market: From a centralized, usually national market, to a decentralized and international market